ibm-cloud-docs/CDN/faqs.md

 ## What is the Serve Stale Content option?

 If the caching time expires for a content, the edge server will try to fetch the content from the Origin Server.
 If for some reason the Origin server is down or cannot be contacted, the edge server can serve the stale content, if that option is set, which is what most customers prefer.
-Currently our CDNs can only be configured with this option set to **Yes** as default.
-Changing the option to **No** will not have any impact: the **Serve Stale Conent** option will continue to be set to **Yes**.
+Currently, IBM Cloud Content Delivery Network can only be configured with this option set to **Yes** as default.
+Changing the option to **No** will not have any impact, as the **Serve Stale Conent** option will continue to be set to **Yes**.

 ## Is there a limit on the number of Origin and TTL entries?